 AUM offers free tutoring for its students in mathematics, English, biology, and chemistry.
-The Learning Center (325 Moore Hall) provides one-on-one tutoring in mathematics and English.
+The Learning Center (325 Moore Hall) provides one-on-one tutoring in mathematics, English, and English as a Second Language.
 Students may call 244-3470 or stop by for an appointment.
 TDD users may call 244-3801.
 Walk-ins are also welcome on a space-available basis.